Attending relationship counselling alone or with your partner

 Rest assured, I am a fully qualified clinical hypnotherapist and sex and relationships counsellor.

-I am accredited Clinical Member of the Australian Hypnotherapists Association (AHA), a Professional Clinical Member of the Australian Association of Clinical Hypnotherapists and Psychotherapists (AACHP), and member of the Society of Australian Sexologists (SAS).
+I am an accredited Clinical Member of the Australian Hypnotherapists Association (AHA), a Professional Clinical Member of the Australian Association of Clinical Hypnotherapists and Psychotherapists (AACHP), and an Accredited Clinical Psychosexual Therapist member of the Society of Australian Sexologists Ltd. (SAS).

 I abide by the codes of ethics and practice as set out by my professional organisations, maintain professional indemnity insurance and undergo regular professional supervision and professional development.

-Do you offer sessions over Skype or Zoom?
+Do you offer telehealth / sessions over Skype or Zoom?

-Yes, if you can't get to my office, for instance, if you live interstate, you can still access my services online using Skype or Zoom.
-You will need an internet connection and a webcam with a microphone enabled.
+If you are attending online (for example, via Zoom), you will need an internet connection and a webcam with a microphone enabled.
 Make sure you are somewhere you won't be disturbed for the duration, and where you can sit comfortably facing the webcam.